 I had the privilege of attending the 2019 Construction Industry Economic Trends Seminar, hosted by BMSS, LLC, in Birmingham, AL. The seminar was attended by industry leaders across the state and discussions trended around; how the economic conditions of the United States may affect the commercial construction market, how to prepare for a possible downturn, and how new construction technology can help.

-Attending events like construction seminars is key for the Flashtract team to continue understanding the industry’s needs in an ever-changing market so we can continue to innovate new construction technology.
+Attending construction seminars is key for the Flashtract team to continue understanding the industry’s needs in an ever-changing market so we can continue to innovate new construction technology.

 Why the Construction Market Is Not Slowing Anytime Soon

 Unless you are living under a rock, you have heard the US economy is trending in an upward.
 For example, the American real gross domestic product (GDP) increased by 2% in the second quarter of 2019, which is largely due to personal income levels continuing to rise.
 Personal income has risen because wages and salaries have increased due to the lowest unemployment rate of the last 50 years.
 The current unemployment rate in the United States is just under 3.5%, which was a drop from 3.7% back in September, adding over 136,000 jobs in just one month.

 Our Banks are Healthy

 The US banking system also appears extremely healthy with excess liquidity which can be seen by their loan to deposit ratio which is significantly lower than where it was in 2007 before the 2008 Housing Crash.
 Right before the Housing Crisis of 2008, the loan to deposit ratio by the major central banks was over 107%, but this ratio is currently under 75% showing that more money is coming in than going out of the major financial institutions.